icsnju/visualinux/README.md

 ## Online Artifact Evaluation

 We have prepared an online site for quick experience of Visualinux.
-You can painlessly enter a Visualinux-enabled debugging environment through an html page:
+You can painlessly enter a Visualinux-enabled debugging environment through an html page (the link is placed in Artifact Appendix of our AE submission to avoid numerous access conflicts from the outside).

-- <a href="http://47.100.130.248" target="_blank">http://47.100.130.248</a>

 After startup, the online instance will print introductory messages and then automatically evaluate a simple example (a process parent tree) at a predefined breakpoint.
 You can follow the section [Reproduce the Evaluation](#reproduce-the-evaluation) to reproduce the evaluation results, or feel free to debug the Linux kernel with the help of Visualinux.